Skip to main content

 Custom Audience API:

 Allows you to upload static segments exported from your userbase (e.g. top 500 buyers, etc) or created by third-party tools like Tinyclues for example.
-You can easily retarget these custom audiences with a push or an In-App campaign from the dashboard.
+You can easily retarget these custom audiences with a push or an In-App automation from the dashboard.

 Custom Data API